The Technology Behind the Davis Tool System

 Distal Motion Control The Davis Damping Handle

-The Davis Damping Handle introduces distal motion control to power tools.
-By isolating vibration and stabilizing the working end of the tool, it allows the user to guide motion with greater precision and reduced fatigue.
+The damping handle introduces distal end control to adaptable accessories for the Tango 360 Reciprocal Multi-tool.
+By isolating vibration and stabilizing the working end of the tool, it allows the user to guide the tool into and around most problems with greater precision and reduced fatigue.

 Two inline springs separated by a spherical bearing absorb dynamic forces while maintaining directional control.
 This design dampens oscillating, reciprocating, and rotary motion simultaneously.